How Will AI Improve on Revenue Cycle Management for Healthcare in 2025?

 This year our annual predictions will include some topics that look at how AI could help solve the challenges in our healthcare system.
 We begin with AI in Revenue Cycle Management.
 When we look at RCM we can identify these areas; patient check-in, insurance verification and pre-authorization, billing and coding, claims, patient payment and collections, to insurance denials.

 We asked our experts what we might see in AI innovations for RCM in 2025.
-Here is what the experts say.
+Here is what they had to say.
 And check out all our prediction posts looking to 2025

 Sameer Bhat, Vice President and Co-Founder, eClinicalWorks